dgbrokaw/darkroom/README.md

 There are five shapes available: 'square,' 'rectangle,' 'circle,' 'ellipse,' and 'triangle.'

-There are five sizes: 'x-small,' 'small,' 'medium,' 'large,' and 'x-large.'
+There are three sizes: small,' 'medium,' and 'large.'

 You can enter any color with a color code or name. http://www.w3schools.com/html/html_colornames.asp

 You can optionally set a rotation.
 In the example stimuli the square is rotated by 30 degrees.

+You can set a fill color for the shape.
+This is the color that will fill the inside of the shape.
+If this is not set the fill of the shape will be black, and only the outline will be colored.

 The shapes defined in the 'independentShapes' list are the shapes that will appear in the left area.
 The shapes defined in the 'dependentShapes' list will appear in the right area.
 (If the x and y values are set too high or at a negative value they will not appear).